2016 Australian school bomb threats: Government

 Various government officials both within Australia and overseas spoke out against the calls during the period in which they were delivered.
 The Federal Bureau of Investigation in the United States attempted to have Kadar extradited following his arrest in Israel, however this request was rejected by Israeli officials.

-Victorian Education Minister, James Merlino, stated 'these anonymous cowards will feel the full force of the law' when addressing media about the threats.
-He also stated that tracking down hackers who use the dark web to deliver such threats 'isn't an easy area of law enforcement' but reassured the public that the Australian Federal Police were working alongside other state authorities, and with police groups internationally, to track down the perpetrators.
+Victorian Education Minister James Merlino stated "these anonymous cowards will feel the full force of the law" when addressing media about the threats.
+He also stated that tracking down hackers who use the dark web to deliver such threats "isn't an easy area of law enforcement" but reassured the public that the Australian Federal Police were working alongside other state authorities, and with police groups internationally, to track down the perpetrators.
 Federal Education Minister, Simon Birmingham released statements condoning the quick response by federal and state agencies and authorities in investigating the source of the threats, alongside the Department of Education.

 Arrest and sentencing

 Kadar was arrested in the town of Ashkelon, in Israel, in March 2017.
 This was following an international investigation led in Australia by the Victoria Police e-crime squad.
 He was charged with making over 2,000 threats to various locations in various countries around the world and was found guilty in June.
 He was sentenced to 10 years imprisonment by an Israeli judge.

 Kadar's central argument through his case was that many of the calls were made while he was a minor.
-Evidence was also provided to the Court which demonstrated that Kadar had a brain tumour that caused autism, as well as other mental problems, and so he should not be held criminally liable or legally competent.
-Despite this evidence the judge declared that Kadar had a high IQ and a high understanding of his wrongdoing.
+Evidence was also provided to the Court which attempted to demonstrate that Kadar had a brain tumour that caused autism, as well as other mental problems, and so he should not be held criminally liable or legally competent.
+Despite this evidence, the judge declared that Kadar had a high IQ and a high understanding of his wrongdoing.

-Kadar was found guilty of several offences including extortion, disseminating hoaxes in order to spread panic, money laundering, and computer hacking.
+Kadar was found guilty of several offences including extortion, disseminating hoaxes in order to spread panic, money laundering and computer hacking.
 The District Court Judge, Zvi Gurfinkel noted:

 Prior to his sentencing, Kadar was issued a criminal complaint notice in the US State of Florida, seeking his arrest.
 The complaint described Kadar's offences as 'Making Threatening Interstate Communications' and 'Making Interstate Threats Related to Explosives'.
 Despite the United States seeking the extradition of Kadar following his arrest in Israel, Israeli authorities chose to prosecute Kadar in Israel instead.